compas-dev/compas_slicer/docs/examples/03_planar_slicing_vertical_sorting.rst

     *Fabrication path using horizontal sorting (left), and vertical sorting (right).
 The traveling paths are shown with orange lines.*

 In planar slicing, horizontal ordering of paths is the default method, while in non-planar slicing vertical ordering of paths is the default method.
 The example below demonstrates how planar paths can be sorted in a vertical logic.
+Its files can be found in the folder
+`/examples/3_planar_vertical_sorting/`.
+Once you have run the python file to generate the results, you can visualize them by opening the grasshopper file.

 .. code-block:: python